suncoast-devs/handbook/lessons/algorithms-intro/lecture.md

 # Optimize the manual solution

-    - Can you remove steps?
+    - Can you remove any steps?

 ---